Peter Sarsgaard: 2003–present: Continued success

 In 2005, Sarsgaard starred in the drama The Dying Gaul, where he plays Robert Sandrich, a struggling screenwriter who has written a serious love story about a man and his terminally ill partner.
-The film received favourable reviews.
+The film received favorable reviews.
 In an interview, Sarsgaard said, he felt like he was playing a character based on Craig Lucas, the director, whom he describes as "elitist in a fun way".
 Because his character, a screenwriter, is also "elitist," when he sells his soul by compromising his artistic vision, "...the conflict seems bigger.
 Anyone can sell their soul.
 Even people with integrity.
 There's always that temptation to guard against.
 Which is why it's best to keep as much as possible hidden."

 Also in 2005, he had supporting roles in the suspense thriller films The Skeleton Key and Robert Schwentke's Flightplan.
 In the latter film, Sarsgaard played an air marshall, who is ordered to keep guard of Jodie Foster's character.
 Flightplan was screened at a special presentation at the 30th annual Toronto International Film Festival in 2005.
 Despite the mixed reviews, the film was a financial success, earning $223 million worldwide, making it his highest-grossing film to the end of 2008.
 Sarsgaard's next feature was Jarhead (2005), opposite Jake Gyllenhaal.
 The movie is based on U.S. Marine Anthony Swofford's 2003 Gulf War memoir of the same name.

 Sarsgaard hosted Saturday Night Live (SNL) on January 21, 2006.
-In his introductory monologue, he tried to point out that he was a nice guy despite his sometimes macabre roles.
+In his introductory monolog, he tried to point out that he was a nice guy despite his sometimes macabre roles.
 Video clips were then played of Sarsgaard scaring the SNL cast.
 One sketch featured the severe acute respiratory syndrome (SARS) global scare, which was still fresh in many minds, and one of the skits included a promotion for the Peter Sarsgaard "SARS-Guard", a reference to facemasks.

 In 2007, he starred in supporting roles in Year of the Dog and Rendition.
 Year of the Dog is a dark comedy about a lonely middle-aged woman, played by Molly Shannon, who finds that animals are the only beings she can truly rely on.
 Sarsgaard plays Newt, an androgynous dog trainer, and love interest for Shannon's character.
 He starred alongside Meryl Streep, Alan Arkin, Reese Witherspoon, and Jake Gyllenhaal in Rendition, a Gavin Hood-directed political thriller about the US policy of extraordinary rendition.
 Viewed as a sex symbol, Sarsgaard was named one of Salon.com's Sexiest Man Living in 2007.
 2008 saw Sarsgaard star in the drama Elegy, based on a Phillip Roth novel, The Dying Animal.
-The film received favorable reception amongst critics.
+The film received favorable reception among critics.